 If you wish to be considered for credit after course commencement, use your Student ID to log into the My Enrolment portal.
 Select eForms from the menu bar to complete and submit your Advanced Standing Application at least:

-- 4 months before commencement of a placement/internship unit; or
+- Four months before commencement of a placement/internship unit; or

 Your portfolio of evidence for experience

-If you apply on the basis of your prior informal learning, you need to use the Portfolio of Evidence for Experience - Form to describe and provide evidence of how your knowledge, skills and experience meet the unit learning outcomes and graduate attributes.
-The Portfolio of Evidence for Experience - Guidelines will help you do this.
-Read the Guidelines before you apply.
+If you apply based on inform learning (work experience), read the Portfolio of Evidence for Experience - Guidelines which will help you use the Portfolio of Evidence for Experience - Form to describe and provide evidence of how your knowledge, skills and experience meet unit learning and assessment outcomes.

 After you’ve applied